 The real difference that you’ll really notice in the size of the console.

 You get a larger screen on the Nordictrack 2450 treadmill.
 This makes your workout stats easier to read.
 It also makes the iFit workout videos and scenery a lot more enjoyable.

 The 2450 also has a slightly stronger motor vs the Nordictrack 1750 although the difference really isn’t significant.

-However on the other hand, the 1750 treadmill is more affordable and still gives you the fun stuff and essentials that you need for a great workout – plus the included Full iFit Coach Membership for a limited time.
+On the other hand, the 1750 treadmill is more affordable and still gives you the fun stuff and essentials that you need for a great workout.

 So it really depends on what you’re looking for.

 Regardless of which you choose, if you use the links below you can get Free Shipping and a special iFit offer on either treadmill.